-If you are thinking about using board funds on building assets, please consider this carefully.
+If you're thinking about using board funds on building assets, consider this carefully.
 If you fund and then own a building you become responsible for all ongoing maintenance costs and the depreciation expense.

 Applying to use board funding

-To apply to use your own board’s funding towards capital works, you need to contact the Ministry of Education local office with written confirmation that:
+To apply to use your own board’s funding towards capital works, you need to contact the Ministry local office with written confirmation that:

-- the board will not exceed the borrowing limits (annual repayments of capital and interest must be within 10% of its annual operating grant) if you plan to borrow money for the capital works
+- the board won't exceed the borrowing limits (annual repayments of capital and interest must be within 10% of its annual operating grant) if you plan to borrow money for the capital works

-- the purchase price and all ongoing operating costs (including the cost of servicing any loan) will be paid for by assured current assets (ie, cash in bank or guaranteed grant funding) and assured future funding (ie, operational funding) and will not disadvantage the school’s operations now or in the future
+- the purchase price and all ongoing operating costs (including the cost of servicing any loan) will be paid for by assured current assets (that is, cash in bank or guaranteed grant funding) and assured future funding (that is, operational funding) and won't disadvantage the school’s operations now or in the future

-- the capital works will not negatively impact on the school, for example, they will not create significant upgrading costs
+- the capital works won't negatively impact on the school, for example, they won't create significant upgrading costs

 - the project will bring educational advantages to the school